 Informal and Formal Arrangements

-You or your bankruptcy trustee (usually a Licensed Insolvency Trustee or LIT) can seek to work out a payment plan with your creditors or a refinancing that gives your company more time to pay its debts.
+You or your Licensed Insolvency Trustee (LIT) can seek to work out a payment plan with your creditors or a refinancing that gives your company more time to pay its debts.

 You can authorize your Licensed Insolvency Trustee (formerly trustee in bankruptcy) to make a proposal to your company’s creditors to pay a substantial portion of your unsecured debt over an extended time period.

 Available to business’s with $5 million in debt, you can receive short-term protection from your creditors to restructure your business and financial affairs.
 An initial application is made to the court to obtain protection.